Why I'm Joining Finsweet

 A few months later we produced a Webflow vs WordPress debate with an in-person panel and live audience.
 Instinctively I reached out to Nelson Abalos Jr. (Aka The Pixel Geek) to see if he was willing to participate.
 We had been chatting quite a bit up to this point and I figured he would be the perfect person to represent Webflow in a formal debate.

 Initially I thought we would bring Nelson in on a remote video feed, but as the conversation evolved we decided he would fly out to our studios in Sarasota to do the debate in person.

-With a packed studio and more than 100 people coming through the stream, it was an early indication that I was headed in the right direction.
+With a packed studio and more than 100 concurrent viewers on the stream, it was an early indication that I was headed in the right direction.

 Looking back now it’s easy to see this as the first in a series of successful online events focused on connecting the Webflow community.
 But at the time, it was just me trying to do something cool with the two things I do best.
 Community building and storytelling.